 - Buff monster rewards: The Blue Sentinel and Red Brambleback grant buffs to their slayers.
 Protect them, and try to steal the enemy's.
-If a champion kills an enemy wearing these buffs, they transfer to the killer.
+These transfer to a champion's killer.

 - The Crest of Cinders (red buff) gives health regeneration, plus extra damage and a slow to basic attacks.
 It's best to give red buff to an initiating fighter or tank, or a marksman.

 - The Crest of Insight (blue buff) grants mana regeneration and cooldown reduction for frequent ability usage.
 It's best to give blue buff to ability-oriented allies (usually a mage, assassin, or fighter).

 - Rift Scuttler: When "killed", a Rift Scuttler will bury itself in the riverbed, creating a circular area that grants vision for 75 seconds and a speed boost to allies that walk through it.
 Having this helps both secure or deny Dragon/Baron, and aids movement between lanes.
 Remember, the respawn time for the Scuttler is a hefty 3 minutes, so choose strategic times to kill it.